Eyevinn/channel-engine/README.md

 Then point your HLS video player to `http://localhost:8000/live/master.m3u8?channel=1` to start playing the linear live stream.

+## Master manifest filtering

+The engine supports a very simplistic and basic filtering of media playlists included in the master manifest.
+Currently supports to filter on video bandwidth and video height.
+To specify a filter provide the query parameter `filter` when loading the master manifest, e.g. `(type=="video"&&height>200)&&(type=="video"&&height<400)`.
+This needs to be URL encoded resulting in the following URL: `http://localhost:8000/live/master.m3u8?channel=1&filter=%28type%3D%3D%22video%22%26%26height%3E200%29%26%26%28type%3D%3D%22video%22%26%26height%3C400%29`

 ## API

 Initiate and start the engine as below.